barionleg/cesium.wiki.gs/Fabric.md

 <a id="MaterialsintheRenderingPipeline"></a>
 ## Materials in the Rendering Pipeline

-Objects like _Polygon_, _Ellipsoid_, _CustomSensorVolume_, etc. integrate with the material system to support materials.
+Objects like _Polygon_, _PolylineCollection_, _Ellipsoid_, _CustomSensorVolume_, etc. integrate with the material system to support materials.
 Most users will simply assign to their `material` property and be done.
 However, users writing custom rendering code may also want to integrate with materials.
 Doing so is straightforward.

 From the rendering perspective, a material is a GLSL function, `czm_getMaterial`, and uniforms.
 The fragment shader needs to construct an `czm_MaterialInput`, call `czm_getMaterial`, and then pass the resulting `czm_material` to the lighting function to compute the fragment's color.